carbon-design-system/sveld/README.md

     };
 ```

-`source` fields are optional and are included only when the Svelte or JavaScript AST provides stable positions.
-They do not
-include source text or raw character offsets.
+`source` fields appear only when the Svelte or JavaScript AST has stable positions.
+They omit source text and raw character offsets.

-Note that `SourcePosition.line` is 1-based and `SourcePosition.column` is 0-based.
+`SourcePosition.line` is 1-based. `SourcePosition.column` is 0-based.

-Prop metadata is additive and preserves the older public fields:
+Prop metadata is additive and keeps the older public fields:

 - `name` is always the public prop name.
 For runes `$props()` aliases such as `let { class: className } = $props()`, `localName` is emitted only when the local binding differs.
 - `typeSource` identifies the conservative source of the emitted `type`: TypeScript annotation, JSDoc, initializer/default inference, other parser inference, or unknown fallback.